Chisanan232/Pull-Request-AI-Agent/README.md

 ## Configuration

-Create PR Bot can be configured in multiple ways:
+Pull request AI agent can be configured in multiple ways:

 1. **Command Line Arguments**: Pass options directly when running the bot
 2. **Environment Variables**: Set options using environment variables